TwoRavens/modelsof/README.md

     svy:reg = 1
     reg = 1

-The remaining items (counts per file) count prefix and "command" (regression or otherwise) separately.
+The remaining items (counts per file) count prefix and "command" (regression or otherwise) separately except for the 'regressions' key, which works the same as the previous section.

 ## notes